ckeditor/ckeditor4-docs/guides/dev/features/sourcearea/README.md

 {@img sourcearea_02.png}

+## Other Data Formats

+If another plugin generates CKEditor output data format other than HTML, like for example the [BBCode Output Format](#!/guide/dev_bbcode) plugin, the source editing area will display editor content in that format.

 ## Configuring Source Code Format

 At the moment the only aspect of the source code view that you can configure is the `tab-size` CSS property of the source editing area.
 Use the CKEDITOR.config.sourceAreaTabSize option to set the width of the tab character.
 Enter an integer